TOGETHER WE DO OUR BEST

 Why Choose Rosary?

-- We offer a safe, happy and caring learning environment
+- It offers a safe, happy and caring learning environment

-- Our students are flexible and creative life-long learners
+- Students are flexible and creative life-long learners

-- We live our Catholic faith through action, attitude and prayer guided by the Dominican Tradition
+- The Catholic faith is lived through action, attitude and prayer guided by the Dominican Tradition

 - Socially responsible, community-orientated school